recommenders-team/recommenders/README.md

 ## Introduction

-Recommenders objective is to assist researchers, developers, and enthusiasts in prototyping, experimenting with, and bringing to production a range of classic and state-of-the-art recommendation systems.
+Recommenders objective is to assist researchers, developers and enthusiasts in prototyping, experimenting with and bringing to production a range of classic and state-of-the-art recommendation systems.

 Recommenders is a project under the [Linux Foundation of AI and Data](https://lfaidata.foundation/projects/).